he-zhang-hsu/multiple_imputation_book/README.md

 Example6.9.R uses the dataset week30.txt.
 It calls the WinBUGS program mixturemodel_complete.txt and mixturemodel_impute.txt.

 For R programs that call WinBUGS (Examples 6.7.R, Example6.8.R, and Example6.9.R), the software WinBUGS is required to be installed.
 The simulation usually runs a long time.
 In the future we will provide the R NIMBLE version which does not require the WinBUGS software.

+Example6.7.nimble.R runs the simulation using R nimble.
+However the memory increases and slows down the computer as the simulation continues.
+This is because everytime it compiles.